JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

         Count(errorCode) > 1
     ```

-4. This rather simple query will collect every two minutes all devices and the number of their messages when their telemetry shows more than one error *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
+4. This rather simple query will collect every two minutes all devices and the number of their messages when their telemetry shows more than one error (not equal to zero) *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
 5. Press `Save`.
 Confirm if needed

     ![alt tag](img/azure-portal-save.png)